 – Gracias Madre is known for their celeb sightings, plus it’s a vegan Mexican restaurant, which may sound peculiar, but also oh-so LA.
 Discerning eaters won’t even miss the fact that their meal was meatless.
 And delicious drinks are a bonus.

-– EPLP, particularly LP (aka the rooftop bar) is a perfect place to grab cocktails, and one of the few rooftop bars in LA that are really good.
+– EPLP, particularly LP (aka the rooftop bar) is a perfect place to grab cocktails and hire Male Strippers Sydney, and one of the few rooftop bars in LA that are really good.
 Plus, they have a Happy-Hour to die for.

 – Hamburger Mary’s is a brunch spot unlike any other, offering super entertaining drag shows and a ton of laughs.
 Plus, bottomless mimosas!
 And cocktails served out of kitschy leg cups that are super fun.